 Of course, a desktop computer is ideal for video editing work and they could even come at cheaper rates than their laptop counterparts.
-But travel vloggers have it a bit harder, with the added stress of finding machines with reliability and strength in addition to the portability that is required of the best tool needed for creating unique content on the go.
+But travel vloggers have it a bit harder, with the added stress of finding great laptops for travel with reliability and strength in addition to the portability that is required of the best tool needed for creating unique content on the go.

 *The links in this page are affiliate links, that means that if you purchase after following one, I make a small commission from the sale at no additional cost to yourself.
 Take a look at our About Us page for more info on this.